Pilot Killed In Small Plane Crash Near Airport In NY - Developing

+A woman was killed when a small plane crashed near an airport in New York.

 Emergency crews in Albany County were called at around 8:15 a.m.
-Monday, June 17, for a plane crash in Colonie, near Albany Shaker Road and Maxwell Road.
+Monday, June 17, for a small plane that was seen "spinning around" before crashing in Colonie, near Albany Shaker and Maxwell roads.

+Crews arrived to find the plane fully engulfed in flames.
+The female pilot and sole occupant of the aircraft was pronounced dead at the scene, according to Colonie Police.
+Her identity was being withheld pending notification to her family.

-A privately-owned, twin-engine Piper PA-31 plane based out of Canada took off from the airport at around 8:15 a.m. and crashed moments later, airport spokesperson Steve Smith told Daily Voice.
+Monday's crash happened just moments after the twin-engine Piper PA-31, which was privately owned and based out of Canada, took off, airport spokesperson Steve Smith told Daily Voice.

-The female pilot was pronounced dead at the scene.
-Her identity had not been made public as of early Monday afternoon.

-Albany Airport firefighters, along with local, state, and county emergency services personnel are on scene.

 Several posts on X, formerly Twitter, showed a large plume of black smoke rising from the scene.